False Blue Indigo

 The USDA sums up False Blue Indigo’s benefits nicely, “It has become popular because it grows well in many areas outside its native range when planted, does well without watering, requires no fertilizer or pesticide treatments and needs no pruning.
 The pods have been used in dried flower arrangements.”

 Beauty with minimal work?
 We’ll take it!
 (Think of the time you’ll save, especially compared to lawncare or planting non-native.)
-False Blue Indigo’s flowers also attract pollinators like butterflies and bees and can be cut for bouquets.
+False Blue Indigo’s flowers attract pollinators like butterflies and bees and can be cut for bouquets.

 False Blue Indigo helps the other plants around it